Peoria Heights to Peoria, IL

 Slow Recovery

 One of the little things I did during those two days at the yacht club was to install the two-sensor (indoor/outdoor) thermometer I’d bought back in Ottawa.
-But, as you can see here, they two sensors have an average difference of 4°F when placed side-by-side.
+But, as you can see here, the two sensors have an average difference of 4°F when placed side-by-side.
 Which is right?

 I mostly stayed on the boat and slept.
 I felt bad for my companions — Janet and my dogs.
 I was completely out of it for at least a full day.